 Our Board of Directors adopted a Section 16 officer clawback policy effective as of December 1, 2023, which complies with the required standards of the New York Stock Exchange and the SEC (the "NYSE Clawback Policy").
 The NYSE Clawback Policy provides for the prompt recovery (or clawback) of certain excess incentive-based compensation received during an applicable three-year recovery period by current or former Section 16 officers in the event we are required to prepare an accounting restatement due to material noncompliance with any financial reporting requirement under the securities laws.
 Triggering events include accounting restatements to correct an error in previously issued financial statements that is material to such previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
-Excess incentive-based compensation for these purposes generally means the amount of incentive-based compensation that would have been received by such covered officer had it been determined based on the restated amounts, without regard to any taxes paid.
-Incentive-based compensation potentially subject to recovery under the NYSE Clawback Policy is in general limited to any compensation granted, earned or vested based wholly or in part on the attainment of one or more financial reporting
+Excess incentive-based compensation for these purposes generally means the amount of incentive-based compensation received on or after October 2, 2023 by such covered officer that exceeds the amount of incentive-based compensation that would have been received by such covered officer had it been determined based on the restated amounts, without regard to any taxes paid.
+Incentive-based compensation potentially subject to recovery under the NYSE Clawback Policy is in general limited to any compensation granted, earned or vested based wholly or in part on the attainment of one or more financial reporting measures.